 An abstract class can have abstract and non-abstract methods, instance variables, and constructors.
 However, it cannot be instantiated, meaning you cannot create objects of the abstract class.
 Instead, you must create a subclass that extends the abstract class and implements the abstract methods.

-Abstract classes are useful for creating common behavior and attributes that multiple subclasses can share.
+Abstract classes are useful for creating common behaviors and attributes that multiple subclasses can share.
 They provide a way to define a common interface for a set of related classes while allowing each subclass to implement its own behavior.

 Abstraction In Java